Making Less More: The CGNAT IP Address

 In the final blog for our “What is” IP Address series, we discuss what our Customer Support team says is one of the most frequent questions they get from users: What is a CGNAT IP Address?

 CGNAT, also known as CGN, stands for Carrier Grade Network Address Translation.
 It is used by Internet Service Providers (ISPs), predominantly mobile and Satellite carriers, to allow numerous devices to coexist and share a small number of public IP addresses.
-CGNAT also offers a higher tier of security compared to NAT.
+CGNAT also offers a higher tier of security compared to NAT and offers a higher tier of security compared to NAT.

-As we mentioned in a previous blog, the pool of available IPv4 addresses is becoming more limited.
-While IPv6 addresses helps solve this issue by replacing IPv4, it isn’t backward compatible with IPv4.
+As we mentioned in a previous blog about IPv4 vs. IPv6, the pool of available IPv4 addresses is becoming more limited.
+While IPv6 addresses help solve this issue by replacing IPv4, they aren’t backward compatible with IPv4.
 In fact, updating network equipment to IPv6 is a very involved process that can be expensive to boot.
 CGNAT is a solution to this problem.

 ISPs will use CGNAT in order to provide support to millions of users: CGNAT is a large-scale NAT that converts IPv4 addresses that are private to public.
 They do this by using Network Address and Port Translation methods to combine numerous private IPv4 addresses into fewer public IPv4 addresses.
 Therefore, CGNAT creates a limit on the use of public IP addresses of an organization by allowing them to share one public IP address in order to support many private IP addresses.

-Because it is able to support just a large amount of users at once, you can image that the implementation process is a lot more complex.
+Because it is able to support such large amount of users at once, you can imagine that the implementation process is a lot more complex.

 Important Notes About CGNAT: